Larry’s Legacy

 As I sat at the kitchen table of his sister, Shelley, it took only minutes to learn two things: Larry was dearly missed 17 years after his death and Chatham had lost an incredible person.
 He was one of those people I instantly wished I had known but somehow felt like I did.
 “Every child should have the right to be successful.”
 This is just one of many things that Larry Babcock believed.

-Larry’s legacy of kindness was evident in the community support he provided to Chatham, his never ending, “do your best and love what you do” reminders to his four children or the support he offered to his mom and his younger
+It was evident in the community support he provided to Chatham and his never ending, “do your best and love what you do” reminder to his four children.

 It was that type of belief that Larry carried on into his own life.
-Larry along with his wife Dot, moved back to Chatham in 1969.
+Larry, along with his wife Dot, moved back to Chatham in 1969.
 Here they raised their children Alexandra, Whitney, Courtney and Blair.
 Together they instilled the importance of giving back to the community with their actions.
 Larry was a family law and real estate lawyer in Chatham from 1969 until his untimely passing in 2007.
-While he was practicing law, there were often client bills that went unpaid and were never collected.
-If people could not pay their bill, Larry knew there was a reason, and they probably needed the money more than he did.
+While he was practicing law, there were client bills that went unpaid and were never collected.
+If someone could not pay their bill, Larry knew there was a reason, and offered his service rather than add to their struggle.

 Larry was a down to earth, generous person.
 He often could be seen riding his bike to work.
 He once received a new bike as a gift and one day it went missing.
 Larry went back to riding his old bike, believing that person needed his new one more than he did.